kjhscs2425/project-3-make-a-discord-bot-v2-ehabee2024/proposal.md

 # Proposal

+When a user says: Hi
+My bot will respond by: Hi, how are you?

+When a user says: Can you help me?
+My bot will respond by: Yes, how can I help

+When a user says: You can help me with an issue i've been having My bot will respond by: Sure no thing, what seems to be the issue

+When a user says: I cant get this stupid discord bot to work.
+It's not loading My bot will respond by: Have you thought about refreshing the page

+When a user says: No, I have not thought about that.
+Let me try that My bot will respond by: Sure, try that

+When a user says: It didnt work
+My bot will respond by: Try it again

-When a user says: Moderation Tools
+When a user says: Its still not working
-My bot will respond by: kick, or ban users for violating rules like spamming or bullying,
+My bot will respond by: Try it again

-When a user says:Custom Commands
+When a user says: OMG!!!
+It finally worked
-My bot will respond by:Allowing the user(s) to create custom commands for fun or functionality,
+My bot will respond by: It did?!
+Congrats

-When a user says:Auto-Response
+When a user says: Thank You
 My bot will respond by:

-When a user says:Event Reminders
-My bot will respond by: Scheduling events like game nights or voice chats, or server events with automatic reminders.

-When a user says:XP & Leveling System
-My bot will respond by:Giving the user(s) XP for chatting and allow them to level up, with rewards or special roles as they level up.

-When a user says:Trivia/Games
-My bot will respond by:
-Running interactive trivia, mini-games, or challenges for the server members to enjoy.

-When a user says:Polls & Surveys
-My bot will respond by:Let users create polls or surveys, with options to anonymously collect responses.

-When a user says:Welcome Messages
-My bot will respond by: Send a personalized welcome message when new members join, with useful info about the server.

-When a user says:Customizable Prefixes
-My bot will respond by:
-Allow server admins to customize the bot’s command prefix so it matches their community’s theme.
+Any time!
+Is there anything else you need help with

-When a user says:
+When a user says: No, nothing else
-My bot will respond by:
+My bot will respond by: Ok.